rcemper/Background-Jobs-ECP-1/README.md

 For ease of use both the client and the server code are homed together.
 Not a requirement, just for comfort.

+### HINT
-[Article in DC](https://community.intersystems.com/post/background-jobs-over-ecp)
+don't forget to add your ECP enable licence key in [Article in DC](https://community.intersystems.com/post/background-jobs-over-ecp)